caderek/arrows/packages/multimethod/README.md

 class HTML {}

 /**
- * Function with case values as constructors wrapped in an array - special case.
+ * Function with case values as constructors wrapped in an array - a special case.
  *
- * If the case value is an array, matching algorithm will check if the array
+ * If the case value is an array, the matching algorithm will check if the array
  * contains constructors.
 If that's the case, then these constructors will be
  * matched using constructor algorithm, other values of the array
  * will be matched using a deep strict equal algorithm.